kamranafridi9220-prog/uk-telecom-customer-switching-intelligence/README.md

 Early identification of switching signals is therefore critical for telecom operators seeking to reduce churn risk.

+## Business Insight

+The findings suggest that telecom customer switching behaviour is not purely price-driven but often triggered by specific service experiences or competitive offers.

+This indicates that telecom providers could benefit from predictive analytics frameworks that identify early churn signals based on customer behaviour patterns.

+By monitoring indicators such as service dissatisfaction, contract lifecycle stages, or exposure to competitor promotions, operators can implement targeted retention strategies before switching occurs.

+The analysis highlights how data-driven decision intelligence can support proactive customer retention within competitive telecom markets.

 ## Strategic Value

 The analysis demonstrates how publicly available market data can support decision intelligence frameworks for customer retention strategy within the UK telecommunications sector.